FI SV EN

 Groundwork for National Child Strategy was published 20th May 2020.
 It is founded on information on children’s rights.

-The preparation of the National Child Strategy made use of the preparatory work carried out during the previous government term, which resulted in a vision for a child and family-friendly Finland.
+The preparation of the National Child Strategy made use of the preparatory work carried out earlier, which resulted in a vision for a child and family-friendly Finland.